Axtell/Axtell/README.md

 enable-threads = true
 wsgi-disable-file-wrapper = true
 ```

+(this is reflected in the default uWSGI config already).

 #### DB Migrations with Alembic
 If any changes are made to the DB in ORM the DB will need to be migrated to new